blackberry-garance/flowershow-app/docs/custom-styles.md

 ## Creating the file

-1. Create a new file named `custom.css` in the root of your repository (or the root directory of you're site's content if you're publishing from a subfolder)
+1. Create a new file named `custom.css` in the root of your repository (or the root directory of your site if you're publishing from a subfolder)
 2. Add your CSS rules to customize colors, fonts, layouts, and more
 3. Commit and sync your site to apply the changes

-> [!important]
-> When using h1 tags in custom components, you must set `display: block !important;` in your CSS due to how page titles are handled internally.

 > [!info]
 > For a detailed guide including examples and step-by-step instructions, check out [[how-to-customize-style|this blog post]].